FAIR Appraisal Guide

 Art Appraiser Association Directory: Find FAIR Members - FAIR online appraisal guide illustration

-• State whether the use case is insurance, estate, tax, underwriting, or another decision workflow.
+• State whether the appraisal is for insurance, estate, donation, divorce, lending, sale planning, or collection management.

 Best FAIR next steps

-Use FAIR as the trust layer, then move to the right routing surface for the assignment.
+Use FAIR as the trust layer, then choose the right routing surface for the assignment.

-• Browse the directory if you already know the type of appraiser you need.
+• Browse the directory if you already know the specialty you need.

 Common questions

 • Is FAIR an association or a marketplace?
-FAIR is positioned as an independent public transparency registry, with standards and trust pages that sit above directory discovery.
+FAIR is positioned as an independent public transparency registry with standards, fee-transparency, and trust materials that support directory discovery.

 Related FAIR paths